wirelesswire/systemy-operacyjne-2-/philosophers/README.md

 ```
 ## Threads
 Each thread represent one philosopher whose only  goal in life is to eat.
-after each meal the philosopher will sleep for some time
+after each meal the philosopher will think for some time

 ## Critical Section
 The critical section is the fork usage.